 So you’re having a party, and you’d like to serve some fresh and healthy appetizers, but you’d rather make your kids do most of the work?
 Done!
 These cranberry jicama star appetizers are gluten-free and use only unprocessed ingredients.
-Even better, they just involve some quick prep work on your part, and then the kids can do the rest while you move on to other things.
+Even better, they just involve some quick prep work on your part.
+Then the kids can do the rest while you move on to other things.

-The base of these stars is made from thinly sliced (more on that in a moment) jicama from Melissa’s Produce; the topping is a simple cranberry relish adapted from our friends over at Simple Gourmet.
-The original relish recipe is somewhat spicy; we omitted the pepper flakes to make it more kid-friendly.
-But we love it because you can make it in about two seconds and you can use it right away or set it aside for later and it will still taste delicious.
+The bases of these stars are thin slices of (more on that in a moment) jicama from Melissa’s Produce.
+The topping is a simple cranberry relish adapted from our friends over at Simple Gourmet.
+We love it because you can make it in about two seconds and you can use it right away or set it aside for later and it will still taste delicious.
 And – who knew? – the taste combination of cranberry relish and jicama is bright, crisp, and refreshing.